Trea Turner: Washington Nationals

-2015: Major league debut
+2015: Major League debut

-On June 14, 2015, Turner was sent to the Nationals to complete the trade made in December, and was assigned to the Harrisburg Senators of the Class AA Eastern League.
+On June 14, 2015, the Padres sent Turner to the Nationals to complete the trade made in December, and the Nationals assigned him to the Harrisburg Senators of the Class AA Eastern League.
 After playing ten games for Harrisburg, the Nationals promoted Turner to the Syracuse Chiefs of the Class AAA International League.
-Turner represented the Nationals at the 2015 All-Star Futures Game.
+Turner represented the Nationals at the 2015 All-Star Futures Game in July.

 On August 21, 2015, the Nationals promoted Turner to the major leagues.
 He made his MLB debut that night.
 Turner went nine at-bats before collecting his first MLB hit on September 3, beating out a ground ball to reach first base safely.
 He finished the 2015 season with a .225 batting average through 40 at-bats with one home run and one RBI.

-2016: Rookie of the Year runner up
+2016: Rookie of the Year runner-up

 In spring training in 2016, Turner competed with Danny Espinosa and Stephen Drew to be the Nationals starting shortstop.
 The Nationals optioned Turner to Syracuse at the end of spring training.
 Turner was called up on June 3, 2016, for a three-game series against the Cincinnati Reds.
-He went 3-for-3 with a walk in his first game of the season at MLB, playing second base and shortstop.
+He went 3-for-3 with a walk in his first game of the season in the major leagues, playing second base and shortstop.
 He was optioned back to Syracuse at the end of the series, as first baseman Ryan Zimmerman was reactivated from paternity leave.

 With Michael A. Taylor and Ben Revere turning in lackluster offensive performances as the Nationals' primary center fielders and Espinosa performing well as the team's everyday shortstop, Turner began getting starts in center field with the Nationals midway through the season.
-He debuted in center field on June 27, his first professional appearance as an outfielder and, after being recalled by the Nationals in July, Turner made his first major league start in center field on July 26.
+He made his first appearance in center field on June 27; he had no previous experience as an outfielder.
+The Nationals recalled Turner in July, and he made his first major league start in center field on July 26.

-Turner won the Major League Baseball Rookie of the Month Award in the National League for his performance in August 2016, hitting .357 on the month with five home runs and 11 stolen bases.
-He finished second in National League Rookie of the Year Award balloting to Corey Seager despite playing in only 73 of the 162 games that season.
+Turner won the National League's (NL) Rookie of the Month Award for his performance in August 2016, hitting .357 on the month with five home runs and 11 stolen bases.
+He finished second in NL Rookie of the Year Award balloting to Corey Seager despite playing in only 73 of the 162 games that season.